juhaku/utoipa/examples/rocket-todo/README.md

-# todo-rocket ~ utoipa with utoipa-swagger-ui example
+# todo-rocket ~ utoipa with utoipa-swagger-ui and utoipa-redoc example

 This is a demo `rocket` application with in-memory storage to manage Todo items.
 The API demonstrates `utoipa` with `utoipa-swagger-ui` functionalities.